loxal/muctool/Backlog.md

 * actually expose static/* files in the Docker-deployed version

 ## next
+* introduce parameter to fetch whois info for any specific IP
 * /mirror endpoint to mirror a call to the requester setting method, query, param, and payload
 * integrate in Blog as user info
 * reverse proxy, e.g. for service-kit